Fluorescence: Lifetime

 The fluorescence lifetime refers to the average time the molecule stays in its excited state before emitting a photon.
 Fluorescence typically follows first-order kinetics:

 where $\left[S_1 \right]$ is the concentration of excited state molecules at time $t$, $\left[S_1 \right]_0$ is the initial concentration and $\Gamma$ is the decay rate or the inverse of the fluorescence lifetime.
 This is an instance of exponential decay.
 Various radiative and non-radiative processes can de-populate the excited state.
 In such case the total decay rate is the sum over all rates:

 where $\Gamma_{tot}$ is the total decay rate, $\Gamma_{rad}$ the radiative decay rate and $\Gamma_{nrad}$ the non-radiative decay rate.
 It is similar to a first-order chemical reaction in which the first-order rate constant is the sum of all of the rates (a parallel kinetic model).
 If the rate of spontaneous emission, or any of the other rates are fast, the lifetime is short.
 For commonly used fluorescent compounds, typical excited state decay times for photon emissions with energies from the UV to near infrared are within the range of 0.5 to 20 nanoseconds.
 The fluorescence lifetime is an important parameter for practical applications of fluorescence such as fluorescence resonance energy transfer and fluorescence-lifetime imaging microscopy.

 Jablonski diagram

 The Jablonski diagram describes most of the relaxation mechanisms for excited state molecules.
 The diagram alongside shows how fluorescence occurs due to the relaxation of certain excited electrons of a molecule.

 Fluorescence anisotropy

 Fluorophores are more likely to be excited by photons if the transition moment of the fluorophore is parallel to the electric vector of the photon.
 The polarization of the emitted light will also depend on the transition moment.
 The transition moment is dependent on the physical orientation of the fluorophore molecule.
-For fluorophores in solution this means that the intensity and polarization of the emitted light is dependent on rotational diffusion.
+For fluorophores in solution, the intensity and polarization of the emitted light is dependent on rotational diffusion.
 Therefore, anisotropy measurements can be used to investigate how freely a fluorescent molecule moves in a particular environment.